Tucker Max: Early life and education

 Tucker Max's father, Dennis Max, is a restaurant owner in South Florida.
 According to Max, his parents met at "one of George Jung's coke parties in Manhattan Beach".
 Tucker's grandmother was Jewish.
 Tucker grew up in Lexington, Kentucky and graduated from Blair Academy in 1995, where he was voted "most egotistical".
 He graduated from the University of Chicago in three years, with a B.A. in Law, Letters, and Society in 1998.
 He attended Duke Law School on an academic scholarship, earning a J.D. in 2001.

 Personal life

 Max resides with his wife, Veronica, and four children near Austin, Texas.

 Career

 Max began his career by publishing The Definitive Book of Pick-Up Lines (2001), which he followed up by Belligerence and Debauchery: The Tucker Max Stories (2003).
 He was the facilitator of the website "Tard Blog", from 2002 to 2003.
 In 2006, he began development of a television pilot for Comedy Central, but the project was canceled reportedly due to a dispute with Sony about feature film rights.
+His first New York Times Best Seller, "I Hope They Serve Beer in Hell," was released in 2006.

 In September 2006, Simon Spotlight Publishing, a division of Simon & Schuster, announced that Max was contracted to release a book in January 2008, Assholes Finish First.
 Undisclosed delays pushed the release date to September 2010.
 He reportedly received a $300,000 advance for Assholes Finish First, and released a revised and expanded edition of I Hope They Serve Beer in Hell in January 2009.